 To have an effective and valuable agile retrospective, you need to have an independent facilitator.
-A good facilitator that support teams in doing analysis, reflection and deciding on the actions.
-An independent facilitator doesn’t not have an own agenda of improvements, but is focused on helping teams decide on those actions that are best for the team.
+A good facilitator that supports teams in doing analysis, reflection and deciding on the actions.
+An independent or neutral facilitator doesn’t have an own agenda of improvements, but is focused on helping teams decide on those actions that are best for the team.

-Why the Scrum master should’t automatically facilitate the retrospective
+Why the Scrum master shouldn’t automatically facilitate the retrospective

 How the retrospective is facilitated, and by who, has a huge impact on the outcome of the retrospective.
 Whoever facilitates the retrospectives must have the proper skills to do it.
 It is not required that the Scrum master is the retrospective facilitator.
 To do Scrum effectively it doesn’t matter if the Scrum master or another team member facilitates, or someone outside the team, as long as the person is capable doing it.